coryrwest/ClipboardExtender/README.md

 Need to be done:
 - Set up global keyboard hooks (class already built)
-- Set up storage of multiple clipboard elements
+- tie in storage of multiple clipboard elements
+- fade out notifications
+- get clipboardmonitor to show on clipboard change.

 Global hooks not working.
 Doesnt recognize when Modifiers are pressed (ctrl, alt, shift)